 My name is David Wiebe.
 I have to clarify first and foremost that Wiebe is correctly pronounced “Weeb” in English.
-“Weebee” is just one of the pronunciations I’ve heard in the past (and one that has stuck with some friends).
+“Weebee” is just one of the pronunciations I’ve heard in the past (and one that has stuck with some people).

 Brewing is actually a relatively new hobby for me.
 I only started thinking about brewing after hearing two of my co-workers talk about home brewing; before that I never thought of brewing as being something accessible for the average person.
 I started doing a lot of research and realized this was something I could get into.
 Unlike many, I skipped the step of extract brewing and went straight to All-Grain.
 Nothing against extract brewing, but for me that’s like baking with a cake mix.
 I’m the kind that likes growing his own vegetables and cooking his own food (actually it’s my wife that does most of the cooking now….luckily she shares the same thoughts on food).
 I like to start with raw ingredients so that I know what goes into the end product and ultimately that gives me more control over the final product quality.
 Knowing this, I figured I might as well tackle the all-grain learning curve up front for better or worse.